Acacia eremaea: Taxonomy

 Acacia eremaea was first formally described by the botanist Cecil Rollo Payton Andrews in the Journal of the West Australian Natural History Society from specimens he collected near Cue in 1903.
 The specific epithet (eremaea) means 'lonely' or 'solitary', hence 'found in a desert or arid region'.

 Distribution and habitat

 This species of wattle grows on clay loam flats, often near salt lakes in tall shrubland and low woodland from around Boolardy Station and Cue towards Wongan Hills, in the Avon Wheatbelt, Geraldton Sandplains, Murchison and Yalgoo bioregions in the west of Western Australia.

 Conservation status

-Acacia eremaea is listed as "not threratened" by the Government of Western Australia Department of Biodiversity, Conservation and Attractions.
+Acacia eremaea is listed as 'Not threatened' by the Government of Western Australia Department of Biodiversity, Conservation and Attractions.